 Follow the instructions for priming the pump if you are using it for the first time.

-Apply the medication to clean, dry skin on the arm/shoulder area as directed by your doctor, usually once daily.
+Use exactly as directed by your doctor.
+Apply the medication to clean, dry skin on the upper arm/shoulder area, usually once daily.
+Some brands may be applied on the arm from the wrist to the shoulder.
+Follow the directions for your specific brand.
 Avoid applying this medication to broken, irritated skin.
 Do not apply this medication to the breast, face, or in or around the vagina.
 Do not let others apply this medication to your body.

 The dosage is based on your medical condition and response to treatment.
 Do not increase your dose or use this medication more often than prescribed.

 Replace the cap on the pump after each use.
 After applying this medication, wash your hands thoroughly with soap and water to reduce the risk of accidentally spreading it from your hands to other people.
 Wait about 5 minutes for the application site to dry completely before dressing.
 Cover the application site with clothing (such as a long-sleeve shirt) to prevent others from touching the application area and being exposed to the drug.
 Wait at least 1 to 2 hours (depending on your brand) before allowing others to touch the skin where the medication was applied.
 If someone accidentally touches the gel (or the application area within 1 to 2 hours), have them wash the area of contact on their body with soap and water as soon as possible.

 To get the best effect, wait at least 2 hours before showering/swimming to allow the drug to be absorbed through the skin.